nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 # Developer Guide

-## Acknowledgements

-{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 ## Design & implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### Update patient information
 Step 1:Patient inform the nurse of their change in personal information.
 Nurse will open up the IHospital system and request to submit the change.